UPDATE January, 2022:

 Hamilton Pool Preserve makes for a great adventure near Austin, Texas.

-You can easily get there in about 30 minutes from Austin.
+You can easily get to the preserve, located in Dripping Springs, in about 30 minutes from Austin.
 So, if you’re in the area, this is a MUST-DO.
 Pictures just don’t do it justice.
 You really need to see it for yourself.